-- Add support for periodic boundary conditions, which are required for the design of micro-structure families [Tozoni et al. 2020]. - (2) Add support for rigid and articulated objects (i.e. allow the material stiffness to be infinite).
-We plan to incorporate the IPC
+- Add support for periodic boundary conditions, which are required for the design of micro-structure families [Tozoni et al. 2020]. - (2) Add support for rigid and articulated objects (i.e., allow the material stiffness to be infinite).
+We plan to incorporate optimization (blue), and experimental data (orange).